DenizUgur/ninegagsaver/README.md

 *9GAG Saver, you can finally save gags with title.*

 It will provide you to save 9GAG photos with their titles in your gallery.
-You could share or save it by simply pressing corresponding button which appers right bottom corner of photo you choose.
-It also brings comment and like counts.
-You can also personalize the view of the main screen from settings.
+You could share or save it by simply pressing the corresponding button which appears at the right bottom corner of the photo you choose.
+It also brings comments and like counts.
+You can also personalize the view of the main screen from the settings.

 Report a bug or request a feature
 ----------------